julielerman/EF6WithASPNET5_RC1/README.md

 This is an example of using a project with Entity Framework 6 that is consumed by an ASP.NET 5 app using the built in DI support for ASP.NET 5.
+The sample focuses on how set up this integration.
+It does not go beyond that and therefore the model and the website are very simplistic.

 It is an updated version of the solution for my MSDN Magazine May 2015 Data Points column. (https://msdn.microsoft.com/magazine/dn973011.aspx).